Polis urges Coloradans to have a safe 4th of July | The Colorado Springs Business Journal

 Less than four hours before the program was scheduled to end, and with more than $130 billion in loan money remaining, the Senate extended the application period through Aug.
 8.

-The Paycheck Protection Program Extension and Modification Act of 2020, introduced yesterday, would allow businesses that have already received a PPP loan to apply for a second loan.
-It would also extend the deadline to apply for PPP loans through Dec.
+On July 1, Gardner introduced the Paycheck Protection Program Extension and Modification Act of 2020, which would allow businesses that have already received a PPP loan to apply for a second loan and would extend the deadline to apply for PPP loans through Dec.
 31.

 “The Paycheck Protection Program is an essential lifeline for workers and small businesses in Colorado to get through the shutdowns across the country caused by the COVID-19 pandemic,” Gardner said in a news release.

-The bill will allow those who took PPP loans to survive the initial shutdowns to get a second PPP loan “to make it through the new, targeted closures,” he said.
+“Today I’m introducing a bill to allow small businesses to apply for relief through the end of the year and, crucially, allow those who received PPP loans to survive the initial shutdowns to obtain a second PPP loan to make it through the new, targeted closures.

+“As our nation continues to battle COVID-19, the PPP will be a vital tool to keep our economy as stable as possible so that we can get through to the other side stronger than ever,” he said.

-On July 2, Sens.
-Michael Bennet (D-Colorado), Mitt Romney (R-Utah), Kyrsten Sinema (D-Arizona) and Gardner introduced the Timely and Effective Systematic Testing (TEST) Act — sweeping legislation to strengthen the nation’s health preparedness efforts for COVID-19 recovery and future pandemics.
-The bill requires a plan for diagnostic testing and public health system integration to better detect infectious diseases, prevent outbreaks and avoid future economic shutdowns related to pandemics.
+On July 2, Gardner joined Sens.
+Michael Bennet, D-Colorado; Mitt Romney, R-Utah; and Kyrsten Sinema, D-Arizona) to introduce the Timely and Effective Systematic Testing (TEST) Act — sweeping legislation to strengthen the nation’s health preparedness efforts for COVID-19 recovery and future pandemics by requiring a plan for diagnostic testing and public health system integration to better detect infectious diseases, prevent outbreaks and avoid future economic shutdowns related to pandemics.

 “In order to combat COVID-19 and safely reopen our economy at the same time, we need a nationwide, coordinated system to track cases,” Bennet said.
 “The TEST Act would help integrate local and federal reporting systems by breaking down current silos to better monitor COVID-19 cases and virus outbreaks.
 This bill builds on my proposal to create a Health Force to bolster public health infrastructure and train Americans to fight this virus, and would ensure all levels of government have the best systems to report data.
 The TEST Act will help instill confidence in the economy as we start to reopen.”